Bamboo Plants and Varieties – Clumping Bamboo for Sale Online for Screening and Ornamental Use

 A few species are noted for this characteristic and include the well known Phyllostachys pubescent, Phyllostachys aura and Phyllostachys nigra and despite what is said about root barriers we suggest only growing these in pots or containers.
 Qiongzhuea tumidissinoda or “Chinese Walking Stick” most if not all Pleioblastus species, the Yushania and Semiarundinaria types along with the Chimonobambusa and Arundinaria types are are all running bamboos.

 Landscaping and other uses for Bamboo

 - Bamboo is used widely as a screening plant and is an important part of Japanese Garden design.

-- Landscapers love to use bamboo as it is quick growing and will provide a great screen.
+- Landscapers love to use it is quick growing and will provide a great screen.
 Grown in pots it can provide a dramatic focal point for a small courtyard.

-- Other uses for bamboo plants include to provide shoots for culinary use, decorative poles for fencing and construction.
+- Other uses include to provide shoots for culinary use, decorative poles for fencing and construction.